leonardAta/netbook/README.md

-# Getting Started with Create React App
+# Summary

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Bootstrapped with the fb react library

 ## Available Scripts